bw0rth/pync/docs/source/getting-started.rst

 Next Steps
 ==========
-It is recommended to read the :doc:`client-server` page.
+It is recommended to read the :doc:`client-server` page to get a basic idea of what **pync** does.

+After that, browse the table of contents to choose a topic of interest.